binomfx/UNISX-Project/Synt-user-motivation.md

-# Why does the user issue synthetic UniSX tokens
+# Why does the user issue synthetic tokens

 1. The purpose of issuing synthetic tokens for the user is to create a new asset based on low-yielding low-volatile assets owned by him, such as stablecoins, capable of bringing higher returns at reasonable risk.